Teller County Victim Advocate Program

 - Tampering with a victim or witness

-- Any criminal attempt, conspiracy, criminal solicitation, or accessory involving any of the crimes specified above.
+- Any criminal attempt, conspiracy, criminal solicitation, or accessory involving any of the aforementioned crimes

-If the victim is deceased or incapacitated, these rights may be exercised by the victim’s spouse, parent, child, sibling, grandparent, significant other, or other lawful representative.
+If the victim is deceased or incapacitated, these rights may be exercised by the victim’s spouse, parent, child, sibling, grandparent, significant other, next of kin, or other lawful representative.

-Also, as a community service, Advocates respond to scenes of unattended deaths and community disasters.
+Also, as a community service, Advocates respond to scenes of unattended deaths and community disasters and mass tragedy.